itzyongan/asia-minecraft-servers/README.md

 ---

 ## 🤝 Contribute
-Open a pull request or join my [Discord server](https://discord.gg/TTAgYjXmkh) to suggest new servers.
+Open a pull request to suggest new servers.

 ---